 SPOILERS: i was 100% on board with the aggressive dada absurdity of the "plot" (until the last ten minutes with all of the sentimental speeches about art being the genes of culture, or maybe that was the last 40 minutes) and with how meta it is from the beginning, with the fan-hostile girly-man unmentioned on the box subbed in for the beloved bondy icon and the constant+gradually more central references to his only having had VR training. some genuinely nifty identity games in the shaggydog mess which i will steer clear of the charybdis of talking about. mostly i just laughed all the time: raiden's constant shrill bewilderment. the straightfaced absurdities everyone gushes at him. the hard right into epic sentimentality at the three-quarters mark where the game introduces you to a ludicrously helpless girl to boy-protect (she's had toxins injected in her legs so she can't walk unless you hold down the button to hold her hand), kills her off immediately, then spends seriously ten tinkling-piano minutes on her brother shuddering in grief. the disassociative camp was so high i didn't mind the bonkers-long cutscenes, and i am pretty firmly anti-cutscene. embrace it if you're gonna do it, i guess. this ended up being some of the most invested i've ever been in a game story.

-― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:40 (eight years ago) link
+― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:40 (nine years ago) link

 also the villains in this game are evil AI historians

-― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:45 (eight years ago) link
+― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:45 (nine years ago) link

-― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:47 (eight years ago) link
+― one yankee sympathizer masquerading as a historian (difficult listening hour), Saturday, 17 August 2013 13:47 (nine years ago) link

 ― I've Seen rRootage (Will M.), Monday, August 12, 2013 11:29 PM (5 days ago) Bookmark